- Testing for ketones in diabetes

 Is it possible to recognize diabetic ketoacidosis?

-The symptoms of diabetic ketoacidosis or DKA may be as follows, but when there’s vomiting, it is an emergency:
+The symptoms of diabetic ketoacidosis or DKA may be as follows, but when there’s vomiting, it is a medical emergency:

 - Thirst or a very dry mouth